-In fact, macros became an important part of our ecosystem so quickly that just a couple months after the release of Scala 2.10, when macros were introduced in experimental capacity, we had a Scala language team meeting and decided to standardize macros and make them a full-fledged feature of Scala by 2.12.
+In fact, macros became an important part of our ecosystem so quickly that just a couple of months after the release of Scala 2.10, when macros were introduced in experimental capacity, we had a Scala language team meeting and decided to standardize macros and make them a full-fledged feature of Scala by 2.12.

 Macro flavors are plentiful, so we decided to carefully examine them to figure out which ones should be put in the standard.
 This entails answering a few important questions.
 Why are macros working so well?
 Why do people use them?

 Our hypothesis is that this happens because the hard to comprehend notion of metaprogramming expressed in def macros piggybacks on the familiar concept of a typed method call.
-Thanks to that, the code that users write can absorb more meaning without becoming bloated or losing compehensibility.
+Thanks to that, the code that users write can absorb more meaning without becoming bloated or losing comprehensibility.

-However sometimes def macros transcend the notion of “just a regular method”.
-For example, it is possible for a macro expansion to yield an expression of a type that is more specific than the return type of a macro.
+However, sometimes def macros transcend the notion of “just a regular method”.
+For example, it is possible for a macro expansion to yield an expression of a type that is more specific than the return type of macro.
 In Scala 2.10, such expansion will retain its precise type as highlighted in the “Static return type of Scala macros” article at Stack Overflow.